MicrosoftDocs/defender-docs/defender-endpoint/demonstration-behavior-monitoring.md

 ### Verify Microsoft Defender real-time protection is enabled

-To verify real-time protection is enabled, open Powershell as an administrator, and then run the following command:
+To verify real-time protection is enabled, open PowerShell as an administrator, and then run the following command:

 ```powershell